RoadieHQ/marketing-site/content/docs/scaffolder/writing-templates/index.md

 ### Actions

-You can find all the actions available to your Roadie instance by visiting the following page from within Backstage:
+You can find all the actions available to your Roadie instance by visiting the following page from within your Roadie instance:

 `https://<tenant-name>.roadie.so/templates/actions`